G-torsors over a Dedekind scheme: Abstract

 \section{Abstract}

-We prove the equivalence of three ``points of view" of the notion of a $G$-torsor when the base scheme is a Dedekind scheme.
-As an application, we show that the fibered category of $G$-torsors on a curve over a field $k$ is representable by an Artin stack locally of finite presentation over $k$.
+We prove the equivalence of three ``points of view" on the notion of a $G$-torsor when the base scheme is a Dedekind scheme, generalizing known results when the base is a field.
+The two main tools that we generalize are Chevalley's theorem on semi-invariants (cf. \cite{Bor}*{II.5.1}) and a Tannakian description of $G$-torsors given by Nori and Saavedra (cf. \cite{Nori}*{Sec.
+2} and \cite{Sa}*{II.4.2}).
+As an application, we show that the fibered category of $G$-torsors on a regular proper curve over a field $k$ is an Artin stack locally of finite presentation over $k$.